Tyler Nelson (editor)

-Tyler Nelson is a film and television editor who has edited the feature films The Batman (2022) and Creed III (2023) and the TV series Mindhunter (2017-2019).
+Tyler Nelson is an American film and television editor, who has edited the feature films The Batman (2022) and Creed III (2023) and the TV series Mindhunter (2017-2019).
 Nelson has worked for director David Fincher both as an assistant editor and as an editor.

 For The Batman, Nelson and William Hoy were nominated for a Saturn Award for Best Editing.